Caleb9/SynologyPhotosUtil/README.md

   thanks to the folder structure).
 * In case of IMG\_3333.jpeg the physical location of the file is inaccessible for my\_user.
-This happens e.g. when there are other NAS users having access to "My Album" and they added photos from folders to which my\_user does not have access.
+This happens e.g. when there are other NAS users having *provider* access to "My Album" and they added photos from folders to which my\_user does not have access.
 These photos are listed at the end of the output.

 ## TODO

 * Query albums that user is not owner of, but has access to
 * Indicate if folder is in personal or shared space in the output
-* Improve command line syntax
+* Add add-photo-to-album command

 ## Code disclaimer